-As of today, cases of C. auris infection and colonization have been detected in healthcare facilities in Delaware, Lehigh, Montgomery, and Philadelphia Counties.
-Forty-six cases of C. auris colonization and infection have been identified in patients in 11 healthcare facilities, including short-term acute care hospitals, a long-term acute care hospital (LTACH) and a skilled nursing facility (SNF).
+As of today, cases of C. auris infection and colonization have been detected in healthcare facilities in Dauphin, Delaware, Lehigh, Montgomery, and Philadelphia Counties.
+Fifty-two cases of C. auris infection and colonization have been identified in patients in 13 healthcare facilities, including short-term and long-term acute care hospital (LTACH) and a skilled nursing facility (SNF) since March 2020 when the first case C. auris was identified in PA.